MertGunduz/Embedded-Software-Engineer-Roadmap/semesters/sem4.md

-# Semester 4 Course Outline

-Welcome to your fourth semester!
-Here are the courses you will be taking:

-## Computer Organization and Architecture
-- **Description**: Detailed study of computer architecture, memory, and processors.
-- **Key Topics**:
-  - Basic Computer Architecture
-  - Memory Systems and Management
-  - Processor Design and Functionality

-## Embedded C Programming
-- **Description**: In-depth study of C programming for embedded systems.
-- **Key Topics**:
-  - Fundamentals of Embedded C
-  - Programming for Microcontrollers and Microprocessors
-  - Real-time Embedded System Applications

-## Signals and Systems
-- **Description**: Analysis of continuous and discrete time signals.
-- **Key Topics**:
-  - Signal Representation and Properties
-  - System Analysis and Characterization
-  - Fourier and Laplace Transforms

-## Probability and Statistics for Engineers
-- **Description**: Basic probability theory and statistics.
-- **Key Topics**:
-  - Probability Theory Fundamentals
-  - Statistical Methods and Data Analysis
-  - Applications of Statistics in Engineering

-## Electromagnetic Fields and Waves
-- **Description**: Study of electromagnetic theory and applications.
-- **Key Topics**:
-  - Electromagnetic Field Theory
-  - Wave Propagation and Radiation
-  - Practical Applications of Electromagnetism
+# 📗 Semester 4

+### 💻 Computer Organization and Architecture
+- **Overview**: Engage in a comprehensive study of computer architecture, including memory systems and processor design.
+- **Topics Covered**:
+  - 🖥️ Processor Design: Understanding the design and functionality of CPUs.
+  - 🗃️ Memory Hierarchy: Exploring RAM, cache, and other forms of storage.
+  - 🔄 Instruction Sets: Learning about different types of instruction sets and their impact on performance.
+  - 🌐 Computer Arithmetic: Binary arithmetic and its implementation in computer systems.
+- **Projects**: Simulating processor designs or enhancing existing architectures.
+- **Recommended Books**:
+  - "Computer Organization and Design MIPS Edition: The Hardware/Software Interface" by David A. Patterson and John L. Hennessy
+  - "Computer Architecture: A Quantitative Approach" by John L. Hennessy and David A. Patterson

+### 🛠️ Embedded C Programming
+- **Overview**: Dive deeper into C programming, specifically tailored for embedded systems.
+- **Topics Covered**:
+  - 💻 Advanced C Techniques: Exploring pointers, bit manipulation, and memory management.
+  - 🖲️ Peripheral Interface: Programming for interfaces like GPIO, ADC, and communication protocols.
+  - 🎛️ Real-Time Operating Systems: Basics of RTOS and its use in embedded systems.
+  - 📈 Performance Optimization: Techniques for optimizing C code for embedded environments.
+- **Projects**: Developing real-world embedded applications.
+- **Recommended Books**:
+  - "Programming Embedded Systems in C and C++" by Michael Barr
+  - "Embedded C Programming and the Microchip PIC" by Richard H. Barnett, Sarah Cox, and Larry O'Cull

+### 🌊 Signals and Systems
+- **Overview**: Explore the fundamental concepts in analyzing continuous and discrete-time signals and systems.
+- **Topics Covered**:
+  - 📉 Signal Representation: Understanding various types of signals in time and frequency domains.
+  - 🔄 System Analysis: Techniques for analyzing LTI (Linear Time-Invariant) systems.
+  - 📶 Fourier Analysis: Studying Fourier series and Fourier transform for signal analysis.
+  - 📡 Digital Signal Processing: Basics of DSP and its applications.
+- **Projects**: Analyzing real-world signals and designing basic filtering systems.
+- **Recommended Books**:
+  - "Signals and Systems" by Alan V. Oppenheim, Alan S. Willsky, with S. Hamid
+  - "Digital Signal Processing" by John G. Proakis and Dimitris K Manolakis

+### 📡 Electromagnetic Fields and Waves
+- **Overview**: Delve into the principles of electromagnetic theory and its applications in modern technology.
+- **Topics Covered**:
+  - 🔍 Maxwell's Equations: Understanding the fundamental equations of electromagnetism.
+  - 🌐 Electromagnetic Fields: Study of static and dynamic electromagnetic fields.
+  - 📶 Wave Propagation: Exploring how electromagnetic waves propagate through different media.
+  - 📡 Antennas and Radiation: Basics of antenna theory and radiation principles.
+- **Projects**: Simulations and analysis of electromagnetic fields and wave propagation.
+- **Recommended Books**:
+  - "Engineering Electromagnetics" by William H. Hayt Jr., and John A. Buck
+  - "Elements of Electromagnetics" by Matthew N.O.
+Sadiku